Phil Steventon

 Seb James, the managing director, said: “I want to start a thoughtful plan that gets us back to the office – whether Nottingham, London or Weybridge – being the normal place of work for everybody for the whole working week.”

-Boots is a name in a sea of other employers who are mandating a full-time return to the office, including several law firms all over the country.
+Boots is a name in a sea of other employers that are mandating a full-time return to the office, including several law firms all over the country.

-But with a new law on flexible working coming into play very shortly, what will this mean for employers who are now mandating full-time office attendance?
+But with a new law on flexible working coming into play very shortly, what will this mean for employers that are now mandating full-time office attendance?

-It also reduces the time limit for employers to deal with a flexible working request from three months to two months, though this can be extended if the employee agrees.
+It also reduces the time limit for employers to deal with a flexible working request from three months to two months, although this can be extended if the employee agrees.

 The covid-19 pandemic has led to revolutionary changes in how we work, the most obvious of which being the ability to work from anywhere and not just a physical office space, which was otherwise passed off as being ‘not possible’ in many roles.
 We were all instructed to work from home where possible otherwise the outcome would’ve been much worse.